-Immigration lawyers and consultants share similar roles in representing clients when they come to Canada.
+Canadian immigration lawyers and consultants share similar roles in representing clients when they come to Canada.
 The main way they differ is in educational credentials and the institutions that regulate them.

 Conversely, immigration consultants are not lawyers.
-They do not attend law school and generally undergo a one-year certification in order to become registered.
+They do not attend law school and generally undergo a one-year certification to become registered.
 It is also not required for immigration consultants to have completed an undergraduate degree to start their certification.

 While immigration consultants are legally able to represent you, only lawyers are allowed to advocate on your behalf in federal court, in the event that it is required.